 For more information on Reye syndrome, see HealthLinkBC File #84 Reye syndrome.

-Rarely, more serious reactions can include seizures caused by fever (about 1 child in 3,000), a temporary drop in the blood cells that help prevent bleeding (about 1 person in 30,000), and encephalitis, an inflammation of the brain (about 1 person in 1 million).
-The possibility of getting encephalitis from measles is about 1 in 1,000 which is much higher than from the vaccine.
+Rarely, more serious reactions can include seizures caused by fever (about one child in 3,000), a temporary drop in the blood cells that help prevent bleeding (about one person in 30,000), and encephalitis, an inflammation of the brain (about one person in one million).
+Encephalitis is much more common from measles, about one in 1,000, than the vaccine.

 Always report serious or unexpected reactions to your health care provider.